flokapi/serial-justice-contracts/README.md

-# How to
+# Getting started

-### Getting ready
+### Preparation

-Create a Metamask account and fund it with Fantom Testnet Opera Faucet using https://faucet.fantom.network/.
+Create a MetaMask account and fund it with Fantom Testnet Opera Faucet using https://faucet.fantom.network/.